piyush-kurur/hackers-revenge/README.md

    force of numbers particularly when arranged like the skyline of South Mumbai.

-2. Arbitrary numbering of lists -- You have 3.2, 4.i and 42.a in the
+2. Arbitrary numbering of lists -- 3.2, 4.i and 42.a in the same
-   same document list.
-The only point of this scheme of numbering is to frustrate the average TeX users (to hell with your `\begin{enumerate}`) so much that they might start thinking about libreoffice or god forbid even the office suites of Microsoft.
+   enumerate list (bullet list and description list is not yet invented).
+The only point of this scheme of numbering is to frustrate the average TeX users (to hell with your `\begin{enumerate}`) so much that they might start thinking about bloatwares like libreoffice or god forbid even the office suites of Microsoft.

 3. And finally to kill whatever aesthetics is left, all kinds interplay of bold and italics fonts.

-The sum result of all the above is a document that can be exhibited in the next Modern-Art festival with not even the shrewdest critic suspecting any foul play.
+The net result of all the above is a document that can be exhibited in the next Modern-Art festival with not even the shrewdest critic suspecting any foul play.